American Strong Ale

 This beer style was said to have started on accident by Stone Brewing Company by making a Pale Ale with an overload of intended ingredients.
 American Strong Ale style was said to have gained its name for being American, and described as strong with its high alcohol percentages, while other beers have obtained this name because their flavor does not fit in to any existing beer style categories.

 American Strong Ales range in color from moderate amber to almost brown, but when held in the sunlight reveals a vibrant red hue.
 The brew is medium-full bodied, malty, hoppy, and complex in flavors and aromas.
-Hoppy aromas include grapefruit, citrus, kiwi, honeydew, cherries, and pine, which are all layered over a dark crystal malt, and caramel malt.
-The beer tends to be more malt centered than a hoppy IPA, but is not as strong as an American Barelywine.
+The aromas produced by the hops in American Strong Ales are reminiscent of citrus, cherries, and pine.
+Of course these fragrances are all layered over the heavy dark crystal and caramel malt aromas.
+As a whole, the American Strong Ale is more malt centered than hop forward, but still doesn’t compare to the maltiness of a barleywine.

 The ABV can range from 7-25%.
 It is best served in a snifter glass, which is wide-bowled and wide-stemmed with a tapered mouth, leaving room to swirl the brew around and gather the aromas.
 American Strong Ales serving temperature is usually warmer than weaker brews because they are meant to be sipped slowly and enjoyed for their complexity, whereas cold temperatures would dilute these complex flavors and aromas.